 - are registered Canadian charities or qualified donees such as an incorporated not-for-profit organization with audited financial statements;

 - have the capacity to commit to to implementing the Good Food Principles

-We are currently funding programs in two streams: Child and Youth programming, FoodFit.
+We fund organizations through two grants streams: Child and Youth Innovation, and FoodFit.